NHS Compensation Payouts Guide

 What is the average payout for an NHS negligence claim?

-Throughout the UK, the number of and total compensation paid for NHS negligence claims have steadily increased over the last several years.
-While the amount received after harm or injury at the hands of NHS staff varies greatly, there have been recent cases that have made headlines, due in part to the amount received.
+NHS medical negligence payouts in the UK have steadily increased over the last several years.
+The total number of compensation claims in 2012/22 rose from 13,351 to 15,078.
+While the amount received after harm or injury varies greatly, there have been recent cases that have made headlines, due in part to the amount received.

-One woman was awarded £24 million after an operating room blunder that left her brain damaged.
-In another case, a woman confined to a wheelchair after negligence in the delivery of her child resulted in £12.4 million.
+One such example is the family of a young boy who were awarded £37 million after failings by Guy’s and St Thomas’ NHS Foundation Trust left the child brain damaged and needing life-long care.
 There are several other notable NHS negligence claims where harmed patients and their families have received more than £2 million based on the damages they incurred.

 NHS Negligence Claims Statistics

-In 2008, the NHS paid out £538 million for negligence compensation claims.
-This figure has increased significantly, now totaling more than £1.7 billion.
-While the amount of compensation has steadily risen over the last decade, the number of cases has increased less dramatically.
-For the same time period, negligence claims that resulted in awarded damages rose from 2,800 to 7,300.
-Other notable NHS negligence claim statistics include:
+In 2017 – 2018, the NHS paid out more than £1.63 billion for negligence compensation claims.
+This figure has increased significantly, now totalling more than £2.4 billion.
+While the amount of compensation has steadily risen over the last three years, the number of cases has increased less dramatically.
+Notable NHS negligence claim statistics include:

 - NHS negligence claims span many specialties, with the largest percentage of compensation awards involving obstetrics

-- The number of claims resolved without payment of damages equaled 5,252
+- The number of claims resolved without payment of damages equalled 8,234

 What can be claimed for after NHS Negligence?